TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 ## Steps to creating transofrmation from conceptual to ER diagrams- 7 step mapping algorithm
 Don't need to consider children entities in step 1, only until step 8 start looking into the children entities and their relationships.
 1. **Mapping of regular entity types**- find the **strong entity types** (ones that have primary keys) and start to identify which key would be the primary- (may be an individual key or composite key).
 These are the main entities that represent the core conceptual objects in the database.
 Underline the primary key.
-Only add the simple attributes (no multivalue or composite etc)
+Only add the simple attributes (no multivalue or composite etc).
+NOT CHILD ENTITIES, this is the reason why coming back to step 2 is important after step 9 because you have formed new regular entities by looking at cardinality, union, specilisation and coming back here is to find new entities
-2. **Mapping of weak entity types**- the **weak entity types** (do not have keys) and find the relation, create the relation primary key to be the **owner0entity type** and the partial key of the weak type (if it has one) (COMPOSITE KEY).
+2. **Mapping of weak entity types**- the **weak entity types** (do not have keys) and find the relation, create the relation primary key to be the **owner-entity type** and the partial key of the weak type (if it has one) (COMPOSITE KEY).
 Make the primary key of te weak entity also the foreign key from the owner-entity
 3. **Mapping of binary 1:1 relationship types**- 3 possible approaches to create a 1:1 relationship type: Try and pick the side that would have more rows in the database as the one that will have their primary key as the FK as it will change way less rows than the other
     1. **Foreign key approach**- the entity that is not dependent on the other entity will be chosen to have its main attributes as the relation attribute because it is not reliant on another entity for existence.
 Having the foreign keys in the relation.
 Entity that is total pariticipation indluces the foreign key which is the primary key of the other relation
     2. **Merged relation approach**- mergin the two entity types and the relationship into a single relation, would need both participants being total